thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ## The Parsing Play Must Go On

-Now that we're familiar with all our parsing state, lets actual parse something.
+Now that we're familiar with all our parsing state, let's actually parse something.
-We'll start with our leaf parsing functions and culminate in our top level `program` parser.
+We'll start with our leaf parsing functions and end with our top level `program` parser.
 The backbone of our parser is the `expect` function:

 ```rs